-We presented ONSETS&VELOCITIES, a convolutional setup that achieves real-time capabilities on modest commodity hardware without compromising performance, and with a substantially reduced size and temporal resolution.
-O&V achieves state-of-the-art performance in PPT note onset detection, and establishes a good baseline on onset+velocity detection.
-Future work could include reducing the receptive field, extensions to offset and pedal detection, training and evaluation on different instruments, and analysis of design choices via ablation studies (e.g. number of stages and temporal resolution).
+We presented ONSETS&VELOCITIES, a CNN with a training scheme based on piano rolls with 24ms of resolution and a straightforward decoding heuristic.
+O&V achieves state-ofthe-art performance in PPT note onset detection, and establishes a good baseline on onset+velocity detection, while significantly reducing model size and inference complexity, and offering affordable and flexible real-time capabilities.
+Future work could include reducing the receptive field, extensions to offset and pedal detection, evaluation using less pre-trained stages and analysis of design choices via ablation studies.